SaaS Business Model: Your Gateway to Profitability

 When you use a business model, you can track your costs and ensure that no extra charges are incurred.
 This way, you can control the costs in order to make it more efficient.
 If you have more customers, try to keep your CAC in check and avoid the negative cash flow as much as possible.
 However, for the first few months, it is quite difficult to have a positive cash flow.
 Once the revenue starts to cover up the cost, you will see a change in your cash flow.
 We have found that, if you charge fees to your customers on a yearly basis, the negative cash flow can be reduced.

 If you notice, SaaS companies always provide different pricing plans than traditional companies.
 Commonly, a SaaS business will have four plans, free, basic, pro, and enterprise editions.
-These different plans are meant to target different customer segments.
 First, the company provides a free plan to customers in order to attract them.
-Once a customer starts to like a product, the company has a paid plan with different services which are not available on the free version.
-The free plan is used to acquire a customer, after retention, company starts making revenue from it.
+Once a customer starts to like a product, the company has a paid plan with different services that are not available on the free version.
+The free plan is used to acquire a customer, after retention, the company starts making revenue from it.

 Ever wondered why the SAAS packages come in free, basic, pro, & enterprise editions?
 The company acquires the customers by providing freemium services, and once acquired other services are offered at a basic periodic price to him.
 This leads to retention and monetization.
 Also, a SaaS business can tweak some prices in order to attract customers.